aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/comment/_index.md

 ### getRow() {#getRow--}

+<b>@deprecated.</b> Please use the 'row' property instead.
 Gets the row index of the comment.

 ```javascript
 getRow() : number;